mozman/ezdxf/docs/source/tools/acis.rst

     A face is the building block for :class:`Shell` entities.
     The boundary of a face is represented by one or more :class:`Loop` entities.
+    The spatial geometry of the face is defined by the :attr:`surface` object, which is a bounded or unbounded parametric 3d surface (plane, ellipsoid, spline-surface, ...).

     .. attribute:: next_face